Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Simulations

-The paper compares results from the Aggregating algorithm (Agg-ZIPG-SK), the standard ZIPG-SK method, and a non-covariate version (ZIPG-SK-nonx).
-Here, Agg-ZIPG-SK is an aggregated form of ZIPG-SK, while ZIPG-SK-nonx excludes covariate information.
-Figure~\ref{fig_B} shows FDR and power outcomes for all three cases.
-The ZIPG-SK and ZIPG-SK-nonx methods produce similar results, likely because the ZIPG-SK model includes sequencing depth, which may have a stronger impact than covariates in data generation.
-Although power is comparable between Agg-ZIPG-SK and ZIPG-SK in Simultaneous scenarios, Agg-ZIPG-SK achieves better FDR control, underscoring the effectiveness of the e-value-based approach.
+We compare the ZIPG-SK method with its e-value aggregated version (Agg-ZIPG-SK) and its non-covariate variant (ZIPG-SK-nonx), the latter defined by setting $\mathbf{X} = \mathbf{0}$.
+Figure~\ref{fig_B} presents this comparative analysis of the structural variants.
+ZIPG-SK and ZIPG-SK-nonx methods produce similar results, likely because the ZIPG-SK model includes sequencing depth information, which may impact more than the covariates in data generation.
+Comparing simultaneous scenarios, Agg-ZIPG-SK achieves better FDR control than ZIPG-SK while maintaining comparable statistical power.
+This highlights the enhanced control achieved by the e-value-based aggregation approach without compromising detection power.

+The study further investigates the robustness of the ZIPG-SK method against two common challenges in count data: high zero-inflation (Figure S.2) and inconsistent signal sets across sources (denoted as Diff, Figure S.3).
+The proposed ZIPG-SK method demonstrates stable FDR control across varying levels of zero-inflation, highlighting its robustness to the challenges posed by a high zero fraction.
+Although the FDR increases slightly with higher inter-source discrepancy (Diff) for all methods, ZIPG-SK consistently maintains optimal FDR control while achieving superior power across all zero-inflation and discrepancy scenarios.

-This paper also investigates non-copula scenarios and the case with K=3.
-These additional results demonstrate similar patterns and trends as previous results.
-Moreover, this paper provides further discussion on the simulations described above, including the selection of OSFF functions in the algorithm.
-More detailed information is discussed in the Section~\ref{section2}.
+The consistency of these findings is confirmed in additional settings including scenarios without a copula structure and cases with more data sources ($K=3$).
+Furthermore, Supplementary Materials (Section S3) provide additional details on the simulation settings including the selection of OSFF functions used in the algorithm.